Steps for Submitting a Proposal

 - Determine whether your project meets the definition of research.
 If it does meet the definition of research, continue to step 2.
 If your project does not meet the definition of research, you do not need to submit your project.

-- Determine whether your study meets the criteria for Exempt, Expedited or Full Review.
-Download and fill out the appropriate forms.
-Make sure to consult the checklist at the end of the respective application to make sure you have all the appropriate documents (e.g. consent, debriefing, recruitment flyers etc.)
+- For all new proposals, download and fill out the New Proposals form.
+Make sure to consult the checklist at the end of the application to make sure you have all the appropriate documents (e.g. consent, debriefing, recruitment flyers etc.)

 - Wait for the IRB decision.
 You may not begin your study until you have received IRB approval.
 Exempt and expedited proposals are accepted on a rotating basis.
 A decision will be rendered within 2 weeks.
 However, if a proposal is referred to a full board either because 1) the proposal does not meet the criteria for Exempt or Expedited or 2) the Chair or designee does not approve the proposal, the proposal will be referred to the next scheduled full board meeting.